 I have to confess though, that nowadays I prefer to use this time to relax at home and be ready for the next big event in the evening.

 A Gugge is kind of a brass band and the Tuesday evening belongs to them.
 There are several stages on which the Guggenmusiken play.
 It’s even a bigger a spectacle to see them march in formation from stage to stage.
 You should really try to see at least one band, as the music will go right through to your bones.
 It’s loud, it’s fun and it’s definitely the highlight of Tuesday evening.

 The Fasnachtsmittwuch (carnival Wednesday) is almost exactly like the Monday (except that there is no Morgestraich).
 And then, after three days filled with music, laughter, masquerade and fun, Basel goes back to normal.
 At exactly 4 a.m. on Thursday.

 As Basel is still in Switzerland, there are, of course, quite some rules, even at the Fasnacht.
 I recommend you to head over to Isabelle’s article and read about them.
 Then hopefully you won’t suffer too much from Räppli being stuffed your back by a rogue Waggis 😉

 Words in this post are in traditional Basel-German dialect, to stay true to the spirit of Basel Fasnacht.
 Switzerland has different German dialects depending on which canton you visit.
 Each is unique, so please don’t worry if the words seem different from any German you have ever learned before!

-We took so many photos during Fasnacht that we have another post just for our Basler Fasnacht photo gallery.
-If you are looking for ideas of what to do in the city beyond it’s biggest celebration, then check out our post on 18 Things to do in Basel – by locals!
+If you are looking for ideas of what to do in the city beyond it’s biggest celebration, then check out our post on 20 Things to do in Basel – by locals!

 Have you visited one of the traditional Fasnachts or carnivals during your travels?
+Are you planing on visiting the Basel Fasnacht 2019?
 We would love for you to share your comments and experiences below!